ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

   inside covertype i added index.cshtml and update changes.
   Moreover,inside wwwroot i added a new class with name covertype.js and update changes that are required.

+  i added new  upsert under covertype and update it with previous upsert code .